-The first name Rachel was given to a child in August 27th, 1866, according to the Social Security Administration’s birth record database.
+Rachel was given to a child on August 27th, 1866, according to the Social Security Administration’s birth record database.

 Rachel is the 107th most prevalent name in the history of the world.
-Between 1880 and 2019, the Social Security Administration recognized 567,963 babies born in the United States with the first name Rachel.
+Between 1880 and 2019, the Social Security Administration recognized 567,963 babies born in the United States with Rachel.

 How to Choose the Perfect Name to go With Rachel